Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Experiments

 Meanwhile, both w/o CNN and w/o TRM result in performance degradation, with w/o CNN performing the worst.
-This suggests that integrating broad-range semantics from both graph and sequence perspectives is necessary, and that structural semantics are more critical for comprehensive news representation modeling.
 The particularly poor performance of w/o CNN indicates that, due to the input features being one-dimensional, the Transformer layers fail to effectively learn useful classification patterns.
 In contrast, w/o TRM achieves relatively better performance, showing that the CNN structure is effective in handling probabilistic vector features.